LGBTQ+ Pride month kicks off with protests, parades, parties

 These days, Pride celebrations and events can be found all over the country.

-Along with the marches, Pride organizers fill the month of June with events ranging from readings and performances to parties and street festivals.
+Along with the marches, Pride organisers fill the month of June with events ranging from readings and performances to parties and street festivals.

-In Florida this weekend, Orlando-area theme parks and hotels will play host to annual Gay Days events, which are going ahead even after Gov. Ron DeSantis and state legislators passed a series of anti-LGBTQ+ laws, some of which barred classroom discussion of sexual orientation.
+In Florida this weekend, Orlando-area theme parks and hotels will play host to annual Gay Days events, which are going ahead even after Florida Governor Ron DeSantis and state legislators passed a series of anti-LGBTQ+ laws, some of which barred classroom discussion of sexual orientation.

 Pride events are happening globally as well, drawing major crowds in places including Sao Paulo, Tel Aviv, Madrid and Toronto.